 Where do they all belong

 Where do they come from?
 Our hurried, disinterested society.
 Where do they belong?
-They belong with us, with you and with me; as a part of our community, our neighborhood, our church, our family, our lives.
-May we seek them out to let them know they are not alone.
+They belong with us, with you, and with me.
+As a part of our community, our neighborhood, our church, our family, our lives.
+May we seek those who feel lonely to let them know they are not alone?
+And may we be courageous enough to reach out when that is us.

 You’ll enjoy this episode of our podcast Great Friends: 9 Qualities to Be One and Find One – 031